November 20, 2024

 In 2022, Coinbase faced allegations that some of its employees were involved in wash trading.
 Wash trading involves buying and selling the same asset to create misleading market activity.
 The New York Attorney General’s office accused a former Coinbase employee of participating in a scheme that generated over $1 million in illicit profits.
 The company denied that wash trading was widespread within its platform and took steps to address the issue, emphasizing its commitment to maintaining a fair and transparent market.

-The wash trading scheme on Coinbase primarily involved the trading of a specific cryptocurrency, Ethereum.
+The wash trading scheme on Coinbase primarily involved the trading of a specific , Ethereum.
 According to the New York Attorney General’s findings, the former Coinbase employee and their associates engaged in wash trading activities involving Ethereum to manipulate its trading volume and price.
 The intention was to create an illusion of increased market activity for Ethereum, misleading other traders about its actual market conditions.

 Here’s a detailed explanation of how the scheme allegedly worked: